JGarza189/neuroblastoma-2025/Scripts/README.md

 #### Usage:

-To run this script with a .csv file, use the following command:
+To run this script,

 `./script-2.R <csv_file>`
  <br><br>

+Something here about running it in Jupyter Notebook: